-- Online homework system through McGraw-Hill Connect/LearnSmart (LS): If you do not already have an access code, you may purchase one by going to our course's Connect website (http://connect.mheducation.com/class/toewskeating-503) and click 'Register.'
+- Online homework system through McGraw-Hill Connect/LearnSmart (LS): If you do not already have an access code, you may purchase one by going to our course's Connect website (http://connect.mheducation.com/class/toewskeating_s16_501) and click 'Register.'
 You will be asked for your email address and then given the option to purchase a bundle containing access to Connect/LearnSmart and the e-book (there is also a trial period option-if you choose this, make sure you purchase the full access option before the expiration of the trial period). - Access to the class text: Introduction to Chemistry, by Bauer, Birk, and Marks.
-Reading assignments are outlined in the syllabus and will also be posted/updated on LearnSmart/Connect.
-You automatically receive access to the e-book upon purchasing the homework system; if you would like a physical copy, you may purchase a current or previous edition of the text from any source; the 4th version is the most recent one, but previous versions can be found online for considerably cheaper.
-I will also be placing two to three copies on reserve at the library. - Access to UNM Learn and UNM email: Grades and additional materials will be posted on UNM Learn and important class announcements will be made to your UNM email address.
+Reading assignments are outlined in the last page of the syllabus and will also be posted/updated on LearnSmart/Connect.
+You automatically receive access to the e-book upon purchasing the homework system; if you would like a physical copy as well (not required), you may purchase a current or previous edition of the text from any source.
+The 4th version is the most recent one, but previous versions can be found online for considerably cheaper. - Access to UNM Learn and UNM email: Grades and additional materials will be posted on UNM Learn and important class announcements will be made to your UNM email address.
 Please check your email regularly.
-Valencia provides internet and computer access at the library, Learning Resource Center and STEM center. - A non-programmable calculator with log/antilog and exponential functions to bring to each class (cell phones are not acceptable). - Personal Protective Equipment (safety goggles, lab coat, close-toed non-high-heeled shoes, socks, clothing covering lower extremities) for 'wet lab' days.
+Valencia campus provides internet and computer access at the library, Learning Resource Center, and STEM center. - A non-programmable calculator with log/antilog and exponential functions to bring to each class (cell phones and graphing calculators are not acceptable). - Personal Protective Equipment (safety goggles, lab coat, close-toed non-high-heeled shoes, socks, clothing covering lower extremities) for 'wet lab' days.